Specific details of my successful approach (as optimised up to Jan 2021)

 Various other dietary and lifestyle aspects, with some brief explanations why they are maintained.

-Summary: keep blood VitD as below; calcium as below; 5 cups of cranberries and 300gm prunes per day; ample meats.
+Summary: keep blood VitD as below; calcium as below; cranberries and prunes every day; ample meats.

 Those factors which I am certain provide benefit: